- Mission Statement

 Although students are normally expected to complete a master's degree in one to three years, master's degree students have six years, from the date of the start of course work, to complete all degree requirements (which includes filing the thesis if Plan I is followed).
 A student who fails to complete the degree in the six-year period must file a petition for extension with the program director and have it approved by the Graduate School Dean.
 The petition, giving reasons why the student should be allowed to continue in the program, must be endorsed by the program director.
 The program director must approve applying any course to the degree that was taken more than six years prior to the semester of graduation, and all such courses must be validated by special examination.

 Doctoral students are normally expected to complete all degree requirements within seven years from the date of the start of coursework in the doctoral program.
 A student who fails to complete the degree in the seven years must file a petition for extension with the program director and have it approved by the Graduate School Dean.
 The petition, giving reasons why the student should be allowed to continue in the program, must be endorsed by the program director or by three members of the student's dissertation advisory committee.
 If the Graduate School Dean approves, the student may continue studies for an additional year.
 If the Graduate School Dean does not approve the request, the college/school dean, with the concurrence of the program director, may dismiss the student from the program.
 If the Graduate School Dean and the program director do not agree on whether a student should be continued in the program, the Graduate Executive Committee shall make the final decision.
+If the extension is granted, any coursework that is over 7 years must be validated by special examination prior to graduation.

 Leave of Absence: Please refer to Article IV Section C for information about taking a Leave of Absence.